Exploring Colmar, France: The Prettiest Town in Alsace

 Last Updated:

-Colmar is one of the most beautiful towns we have ever seen.
+Picture a town so enchanting it looks like it jumped straight out of a fairy tale.
+Colmar is exactly that—one of the most beautiful towns we have ever seen.
 Its cobblestone streets and walkways, flower-lined canals, sidewalk cafes, and ancient half-timbered houses make it a photographer’s dream.

 Prettiest street in Colmar, France